damianhakert/damianhakert.github.io/source/githost-faq/migrate_from_gitlab_com.html.md

 ### Overview

 You can move your existing projects from GitLab.com to your new GitHost.io instance.
-First you must open your GitLab account to a connection from your GitHost instance before giving that GitHost instance the keys to that connection.
-Once they are properly connected you can import one or all of your projects.
+Follow the steps below to prepare your GitLab.com profile and GitHost.io instance before the import.

 ### Enable your GitHost application in GitLab.com